 Red choy (also known as purple choy) can be cooked like bok choy.
 This vegetable is very common throughout Asia and is cold tolerant (the purple color actually intensifies with the cold!).
 It's great in soups and stir fries (like the recipe below).
 You can add any protein you’d like to this dish, including pork, chicken, egg or tofu.
 All Asian greens can be chopped up, crunchy stems and all, and sauteed or stir-fried.
 They are tasty with garlic, ginger, and chilies in a stir-fry, curried with coconut, or cooked in broth.
 Not feeling stir fry or curry?
 Just pretend they're raab or spinach and make this green panini or this go-to pasta with greens and garlic.
 Just remember that it's a tender green, so be sure not to overcook it!

-PRO TIP- If you’re stir frying meat, slice it beforehand, and mix it with some tapioca starch.
-It helps break it down, and make it softer.
+PRO TIP: If you’re stir frying meat, slice it beforehand and mix it with some tapioca starch.
+It helps break it down and makes it softer.
 You only need about 1 teaspoon per cup of meat.

 STORAGE: Store Asian greens in an open bag in your refrigerator for several days or up to one week.

-Cooking with Purple Choy - A super simple stir fry for Purple Choy
+RECIPE: A super simple stir fry for red choy

-When cooking the Purple Choy, add oil to the hot pan and let it heat up.
+3. When cooking the red choy, add oil to the hot pan and let it heat up.

-Add the Purple choy.
+5. Add the red choy.
 Then add the oyster sauce, water, and sugar.
 Mix it until the purple choy wilts.

-Serve it with steamed white rice, and add as much salt as you want.
+6. Serve it with steamed white rice and add as much salt as you want.